CodeMonkey678/ENGG1340-group-7-2023-2024-/README.md

 use the WASD to control the snake, and X to quit game:
 W=UP,  S=DOWN,  A=LEFT,  D=RIGHT

-Use WASD to move the playable character.
 The snake will keep moving in the specified direction until another direction is pressed

 Game rules:
 Welcome to the thrilling world of Snake!